 This Recommendation only addresses the session contents.
 The procedures used to establish a session are beyond the scope of this Recommendation.

 It is recommended that FECC messages are sent as HIGH PRIORITY datagrams to the underlying Data Link layer.

 Each ControlPoint shall operate in one of the positioning modes specified in Table 1.

-Table 1/H.28x FEMC modes
+Table 1 FEMC modes